appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 :::caution Share with Tester

-User can share the binary with testers if user has **Viewer** or above Testing Group permission.
+Users can share the binary with registered Tester Groups only if they have **Viewer** or higher Testing Group permission.
+However, users can still share the binary with individual testers by adding them manually.

 :::